What Is Risk Assessment in SMS

 Here’s something extremely important to note – when we are talking about Probability, we are talking about:

-- Probability OF the hazard occurrence.
+- Realistic probability OF the hazard occurrence or recurrence.

 To assign a probability to a safety concern, you need to first identify the hazard.